All Blogs

 8. Adopt IoT Technologies

-The Internet of Things (IoT) refers to connected devices that collect and share data in real time.
-In facilities, this includes building automation systems that control lighting, temperature, and security.
+The Internet of Things (IoT) refers to smart technologies that collect and share data in real time.
+In facilities, this includes building management systems that control lighting, temperature, and security.

 IoT devices help you monitor facility management operations without being on-site.
 They also support data-driven decision-making.